WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-20-history-of-the-pack-the-great-wolf.md

 "Broadcast my orders across the fleet.
 Vic Triple-Deck Sleeper formation."

 The Vic formation was a standard aerial combat formation.
 Three ships.
 One on point.
 With two further back on either flank.
-In this case though, the standard ship placements would be filled by full squadrons.
+In this case though, the normal ship placements would be filled by full squadrons.

 Triple-Deck added two more levels of squadrons.
 One above and one below.
 Making the formation three layers high.